Purcell Trench company

 The heaviest grill in this test weighs just under 23 ounces.
 The largest surface area is 7 inches by 18 inches.

 Folding Grill: For decades, the most commonly available grill suitable for backpacking has been a grill with legs that fold up under the grill body.
+If your local sporting goods store has small campfire cooking grills, this is probably it.
 The grill body consists of two frame pieces of carbon steel rod that have thin rod stays spot welded to them at about one inch intervals.
 I have owned examples made in China, Taiwan and the USA.
 The design has remained relatively constant.
 My current model weighs 12.7 ounces with a surface area 12.4 x 6.5 inches.
 The whole outfit is chrome or nickel plated, depending on the maker.
+Coughlans and Stansport are among the suppliers of this grill type, but there have been many more smaller brand name suppliers.

 The Good: Cheap, $5 - $15.
 With care can provide several seasons of casual use.
 Large enough to be useful but still compact.
 Lighter and better if legs removed.
 Persistence of this design suggests it finds favor among campers.